-The scope of this Compliance Plan is to ensure TBC's compliance with the Rules.
+The scope of this Compliance Plan is to ensure TBC's compliance with the Rules, subject to the waivers and/or exemptions granted to TBC in D.20-05-012 and as may further be granted by the Commission upon approval of any future waiver/exemption application.
 This Compliance Plan does not cover compliance with the Federal Energy Regulatory Commission ("FERC") Standards of Conduct, North American Electric Reliability Corporation ("NERC") Reliability Standards, California Independent System Operator Corporation ("CAISO") requirements, or with orders and rules of FERC or the Commission unrelated to the Rules.
 Nothing in this Compliance Plan is intended to modify requirements for compliance with FERC, NERC, or CAISO standards, tariffs, business practice manuals, or other applicable requirements.